 Naturally a “HDCP remover” or “HDCP Stripper” device is not readily available to the public … or is it?

-CAUTION: Not intended to promote illegal copying and/or piracy!
+CAUTION: This article is not intended to promote illegal copying and/or piracy!

 I cannot emphasize this enough!
 This article was not written with illegal copying, ripping or to promote piracy.